 Unless your children learn simple, wise money management techniques, more money will never be enough.

 The simplest way to get started building financial intelligence into your kids’ minds and hearts is by putting them on an allowance and then requiring them to suffer or enjoy the consequences of their financial decisions.

 5 Good Reasons to Give Kids an Allowance

 Nothing beats an allowance for a hands-on course in values.
 Having their own money teaches them about responsibility, consequences, saving, and charity.

 Do they really need that new video game or those peace sign earrings?
 Having their own money forces kids to think about what to spend it on.
 It doesn’t take long for them to realize that when it’s gone—it’s gone!

-You create a set budget item called “Kids’ Allowances” and that stops that constant drip, drip, drip of money flowing from your pocket to random stuff for them.
+Because the child’s allowance represents a regular expense, you create a set budget item called “Kids’ Allowances.”
+That brings calm to previous chaos by stopping that constant drip, drip, drip of money flowing from your pocket to random stuff for them.

 By giving kids money to manage, you demonstrate that you trust them.
 And they soon learn that to keep the money coming, they need to become trustworthy.

 Managing money has a magical effect on a child’s self-esteem.
-Teaching kids how to give some of their allowance to charity, save some for a long term goal, and spend some now gives them the tools of self-reliance.
+Teaching kids how to give some of their allowances to charity, save some for a long-term goal, and spend some now gives them the tools of self-reliance.

 There are no set rules for when to start an allowance program.
-However, I suggest waiting until kids are old enough to understand the concept of taking care of things and making choices, which is usually around age 6.
+However, I suggest waiting until kids are old enough to understand the concept that money buys things, of taking care of those things and making choices, which is usually around age SIX.